sandialabs/sceptre-phenix-docs/src/apps.md

 * `dns`: if present, map of IP-to-domain DNS entries to create on the router.

 !!! note
+    Currently, the `ipsec`, `emulators`, and `snat/dnat` metadata sections only apply to Vyatta/VyOS routers.

+!!! note
-    Currently, the `ipsec` metadata section only applies to Vyatta/VyOS routers.
+    Currently, the `stateful` setting for ACL rules only applies to Vyatta/VyOS routers.

 !!! note
     Currently, the `dhcp` and `dns` metadata sections only apply to minirouter